izgzhen/iris-coq/ProofMode.md

 - `iApply pm_trm` : match the conclusion of the current goal against the conclusion of `pm_trm` and generates goals for the premises of `pm_trm`.
 See proof mode terms below.
-  If the applied term has more premises than the number of given specialization patterns, all remaining spatial hypotheses go to the first premise that does not have corresponding specialization pattern.
-Subsequent premises without specialization pattern do not get any spatial hypotheses.
-In other words, the specialization pattern is extended with `[-] [] ... []` to account for hypotheses without specialization pattern.
+  If the applied term has more premises than given specialization patterns, the pattern is extended with `[-] ... [-]`.
+As a consequence, all unused spatial hypotheses move to the first premise without an explicit specialization pattern.

 Context management
 ------------------